I’m the Real VIP

 2.4 miles, December 2016

-If you are reading these Manchester Hockanum River Trails south to north, you have already read the Pitkin Trail page.
+If you are reading my thru-hike of the Hockanum River Trail in order (generally south to north), you have already read the Pitkin Trail page.
 If you haven’t, it’s a fun one and you should.
-I’ll wait.
+Better yet, start at the beginning with the introduction and catch up.

-With only two HRLPC trails to complete in Manchester, I think I have a pretty good feel for them now… They are well-maintained, well-marked, weird, and wonderful.
+With only two segments of the Hockanum River Trail to complete in Manchester, I think I have a pretty good feel for them now… They are well-maintained, well-marked, weird, and wonderful.

 Knowing that, I wasn’t too surprised by the Union Pond Trail despite a healthy dose of “weird.”
-Ok, maybe not “weird” in the normal sense (does that make sense), but weird in the hiking sense.
+Ok, maybe not “weird” in the usual sense, but weird in the hiking sense.

 I began the trail at the Union Park (CTMQ Visit here) lot on School Street and headed around the pond counter-clockwise.
 I should point out that a portion of the trail is officially closed due to my favorite reason of all: